 The Rijkmuseum is inviting applicants for the Michelin Gerritzen Fellowship for the high-achieving candidates in the Netherlands.
 The program is open to conduct conservation or scientific research on artworks and historical artefacts.
-The fellowship is awarded for the applicants from all over the world.
+The fellowship is awarded for applicants from all over the world.

 The Rijksmuseum is a Dutch national museum dedicated to arts and history in Amsterdam.
-The museum is located at the Museum Square in the borough Amsterdam South.
+The museum is located at the Museum Square in the borough of Amsterdam South.

 - Course Level: The fellowship is available to pursue a research programme.

 - Study Subject: The fellowship is awarded in artworks and historical artefacts